5 Effective ABA Strategies for Successful Toilet Training

 Conduct a Comprehensive Assessment to Tailor Strategies

 Before diving into bathroom training, it’s super important to take a moment for a thorough evaluation.
-This helps figure out if your little one is ready and what specific needs they might have.
+This helps figure out if your little one is ready and what they might have.
 Let’s break it down into a few key areas:

 • Behavioral Observations: Keep an eye on your child’s toileting habits.
 Are they showing interest in the toilet?
 Staying dry for longer stretches?
 Or maybe they’re starting to communicate when they need to go?
 Research shows that kids with autism spectrum disorder (ASD) often deal with higher rates of urinary incontinence, so spotting those readiness signs early is crucial.